 - Work history and educational background

-The SSA will often arrange consultative examinations if they determine that your existing medical evidence is insufficient.
 Unlike workplace accommodations, where you may limit information to what’s relevant for specific requests, SSA applications require comprehensive medical documentation.
+Furthermore, the SSA may arrange additional examinations if they determine that your existing medical evidence isn’t sufficient.

 Veterans’ Disability Benefits Documentation

-The Department of Veterans Affairs (VA) requires documentation establishing:
+For Department of Veterans Affairs (VA) benefits, documentation must establish:

-- Connection between your condition and military service
+- A connection between your condition and your military service

 Veterans typically need to provide: